 Your dental insurance affects your out-of-pocket treatment costs, and we work with our patients to ensure they maximize their insurance benefits.
 It is our practice philosophy that the cost should never be the reason that prevents you from getting treatment at our office.
 That is why we offer the most competitive financing available.

 At the end of the day, choosing an orthodontic treatment provider is a decision that should be given a great deal of thought.
 The beauty and longevity of your smile – or your child’s smile – is riding on it.
+Should you need more information about which orthodontist to choose, head over to our good friend, Dr. Dan at Showtime Smiles, to learn more.
+As an orthodontist himself, Dr. Dan strives to provide all patients with easily accessible information about orthodontics, so they can make the best dental decisions possible.

 Please call our office today if you would like to schedule an evaluation to learn more about how orthodontics can improve your smile.